12.1: Biopsychology of Psychological Disorders Overview

 Most psychological researchers and clinicians agree that mental health is best understood through a “biopsychosocial” perspective that considers how biological, psychological, and sociocultural factors contribute to psychopathology.
-In this biopsych book, we focus more on biological factors, like brain function and genetics, that underlie psychological disorders and less on treatment-related aspects that may be covered in courses on clinical or abnormal psychology.
+This biopsychology textbook focuses on the biological underpinnings of psychological disorders, emphasizing brain function and genetics.
+While treatment approaches are introduced, more comprehensive coverage is found in clinical and abnormal psychology courses.

-Psychological disorders emerge from a complex interaction of biological, social, and environmental factors.
-How exactly these factors interact to shape psychological disorders for different individuals remains a challenging question.
-The complexity of interacting factors and variability in symptom profiles across individuals complicates the diagnosis of psychological disorders.
-In order to promote consensus in diagnosing psychological disorders, psychological researchers and clinicians have developed classification systems.
-These classification systems traditionally focus on observable symptoms to diagnose a disorder.
-While it’s widely recognized that biological factors contribute to psychological functioning (Wyatt & Midkiff, 2006), biological evidence has been rarely used to inform diagnosis.
-In earlier years, this was partly due to technological limitations (e.g., in neuroimaging and genetic testing) that prevented scientists from adequately examining biological bases of psychological disorders.
-Now, given technological advances, scientists have begun exploring how biological factors, such as brain structure, brain function, brain chemistry, and genetics, may lead to psychological disorders and may eventually inform diagnosis.
+Psychological disorders emerge from complex interactions among biological, social, and environmental factors.
+The precise nature of these interactions in shaping disorders for individuals remains a challenging question.
+Interacting factors and varied symptom profiles (within and across individuals) complicate diagnosis.
+To promote consensus in diagnoses, researchers and clinicians have developed classification systems that traditionally focus on observable symptoms.
+Although biological factors influence psychological functioning (Wyatt & Midkiff, 2006), biological evidence was rarely used to inform diagnosis.
+Historically, technological limitations (e.g., in neuroimaging and genetic testing) hampered scientists from adequately examining the biological bases of psychological disorders.
+Now, given technological advances, scientists have begun exploring how biological factors, such as brain structure, brain function, brain chemistry, and genetics contribute to psychological disorders and may eventually inform diagnosis.

 What are Psychological Disorders?